Genivia/ugrep/README.md

             match.
 Places a --group-separator between contiguous groups of matches.
 See also options -A, -B, and -y.
     -y, --any-line
-            Any matching or non-matching line is output.
-Non-matching lines are output with the `-' separator as context of the matching lines.
+            Any line is output (passthru).
+Non-matching lines are output as context with a `-' separator.
 See also options -A, -B, and -C.

 To display two lines of context before and after a matching line: